 The Company has incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of June 30, 2022, the Company had an accumulated deficit of \$290.7 million.
+As of September 30, 2022, the Company had an accumulated deficit of \$309.7 million.

 The Company has funded its operations to date primarily through the sale of equity and via debt raises, including its loan and financing agreement with Runway Growth Finance Corp. (the "Lender"), herein referred to as the ("Term Loan").
 The Company expects to continue to use the proceeds from previous financing transactions primarily for general corporate purposes, including financing the Company's growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
-The Company currently anticipates that its cash and cash equivalents balances at June 30, 2022, are sufficient to fund its anticipated operating cash requirements for at least one year from the filing date of this Form 10-Q.
+The Company currently anticipates that its cash and cash equivalents balances at September 30, 2022, are sufficient to fund its anticipated operating cash requirements for at least one year from the filing date of this Form 10-Q.

 The Company will be required to expend significant funds in order to advance the development of its product candidates.
 The Company will require additional financings through equity and debt offerings, collaborations and licensing arrangements or other sources to fully develop, prepare regulatory filings, obtain regulatory approvals and commercialize its existing and any new product candidates.
+The rising interest rate environment may cause the Company to pay more interest on the Term Loan, which could lead to higher operating expenses.